mco-gh/pylearn/content/en/lessons/8 Files/_index.md

 <h3 id="Reading-a-file-iteratively">Reading a file iteratively<a class="anchor-link" href="#Reading-a-file-iteratively">¶</a></h3><ul>
 <li><code>for line in file:</code></li>
 <li>this iterates over the lines in a file</li>
-<li>each iteration of the loop reads a line from the file and sets the loop variable (line, in this case) to the string value of each line in the file</li>
+<li>each iteration of the loop reads a line from the file and sets the loop variable (<code>line</code> in this case) to the string value of each line in the file</li>
 <li>the string includes the trailing newline</li>
 <li>this is a very handy way of processing a text file one line at a time</li>
 <li>also space-efficient because it only needs to store one line at a time in main memory</li>